 Deep Ellum area is explosion of creative from music producers and promoters, architects, designers, furniture makers, set designers to tattoo artists.
 The area is filled with some of the best murals in all of Dallas.
-To find the Deep Ellum murals wander down Elm Street which is dotted with murals in the nooks and crannies of various alleys and side streets from Good Latimer to Malcolm X and in between Elm Street and Commerce.
+To find the Deep Ellum murals (Click on the link for a DIY walking tour map) wander down Elm Street which is dotted with murals in the nooks and crannies of various alleys and side streets from Good Latimer to Malcolm X and in between Elm Street and Commerce.
 You can find a mural of a Texas Flag and the American Flag here.

 The Traveling Man

 Built of polished metal sheets by artist Brad Oldham, the traveling Man the is a most recognizable symbol of the city of Dallas next to the reunion tower.
 It was created to honor the area’s railway history.
 The Traveling Man tells the story of the giant robot, and as you wander through the Deep Ellum neighborhood, he seems to come to life in a way to tell his tale.

 There are three sculptures – the first one called Awakening has just a portion of the Traveling Man’s head and one of his hands i.e. clamps emerging from the ground while his pal songbird is standing close by.
 The second one is called Waiting on a Train and can be found reclined and playing the guitar with a smile.
 The third one is the most popular one – Walking Tall, here The Traveling Man is seen taking a jolly stroll on Elm Street with his buddy songbird on his arm.

 Magnolia Street is Fort Worth is filled with many cute shops and fun murals.
 It is very similar to Bishop Arts district in Dallas.
 We love getting vegan food at Spiral Diner.
 Melt Ice cream had a yellow wall that you can’t miss and this coffee and amor which is the perfect backdrop for coffee lovers.